What Is Self-Harm And Ways To Stop It

 How Can You Stop Self-Harm?

-Here are a few steps you can put in place today to stop this harmful behaviour.
+Here are a few steps you can put in place today to stop this harmful behavior.

 Talk To Someone

 Confiding in someone can be that important first step toward stopping self-harm.
 Though it may feel scary at first, sharing your secret can actually be a huge relief.
 Talk to someone who is supportive and accepting.
 You could choose a teacher, friend, relative, religious leader, or counselor.
 It doesn’t even need to be someone whom you’re close to.
 In fact, you may find it easier to talk to an adult who has a little distance from you as they may be more objective.